 Early adaptation efforts tended to take a top-down approach, moving from large-scale climate models to sectoral impact studies and then to expert-driven assessments of adaptation options (whether by national or international experts).
 The Paris Agreement encourages a more bottom-up, participatory and transparent approach.
-This mirrors broad changes in thinking about effective development and disaster risk reduction (e.g. OECD 2012 and UN

-2015b), the spread of human rights-based approaches, and issues specific to climate change risk, vulnerability and capacity assessment.
+This mirrors broad changes in thinking about effective development and disaster risk reduction (e.g. OECD 2012 and UN 2015b), the spread of human rights-based approaches, and issues specific to climate change risk, vulnerability and capacity assessment.

-- The Sendai Framework's Guiding Principles (ibid., paragraph 19.d), which emphasises empowerment and inclusive participation, is indicative of this increasingly mainstream, allof-society approach to tackling complex problems. - Additionally, the UN General Assembly Resolution A/RES/76/300 elevated the right to a clean, healthy and sustainable environment which was initially articulated in the principle 1 of the 1972 Stockholm Declaration, to a universal human right, calling upon States, international organizations, businesses and other stakeholders to "scale-up efforts" to ensure clean, healthy, and sustainable environment for all (UN 2022). - Finally, the Statement of Endorsement for the Principles for Locally Led Adaptation Action recognizes that
+- The Sendai Framework's Guiding Principles (ibid., paragraph 19.d), which emphasises empowerment and inclusive participation, is indicative of this increasingly mainstream, all-of-society approach to tackling complex problems. - Additionally, the UN General Assembly Resolution A/RES/76/300 elevated the right to a clean, healthy and sustainable environment which was initially articulated in the principle 1 of the 1972 Stockholm Declaration, to a universal human right, calling upon States, international organizations, businesses and other and livelihoods.

-Empowering local stakeholders to lead in adaptation gives communities on the frontlines of climate change a voice in decisions that directly affect their lives and livelihoods.
 Shifting power to local stakeholders, without expecting them to shoulder the burden of adaptation, can catalyze adaptation that is effective, equitable, and transparent.
 While not all adaptation needs to be locally owned or led, countries and local stakeholders are demanding greater initiative on this and committing to putting more resources into local hands for local adaptation priorities [...].
+(Global Commission on Adaptation 2021)